 - here is practically no customer support.

-- It’s only available for use on Microsoft Windows and MacOS.
+- It’s only available for use on Microsoft Windows and macOS.

 Hola does not use a traditional server network to run, which means you don’t have a list of servers to pick from.
-You could connect to any country, so long as another person from that country has signed up for the service and isn’t use an IP address when they do.
+You could connect to any country, so long as another person from that country has signed up for the service and isn’t using an IP address when they do.

 There is one key benefit of not having a fixed network.
 It makes it much harder for sites to determine if you’re using a VPN.
 When you make it harder for them to detect, you make it harder on them to block you.

 However, the drawback is somebody could carry out an illegal activity with your IP address, and you’d never know it.

-Platforms and Devices
+☑ Platforms and devices

 Hola is not usable on any streaming device or gaming console unless you pay for the premium service.

-Reliability and Speed
+☒ Reliability and speed

-Streaming and Torrenting
+Streaming and torrenting

-VPNs are used to access streaming sites such as Netflix, Hulu, iPlayer and more, which is why you don’t need to use the free Hola version.
+VPNs are used to access streaming sites such as Netflix, Hulu, iPlayer, and more, which is why you don’t need to use the free Hola version.
 When you do, you’ll be given an error message saying you have to sign up for its premium subscription to access the sites by way of their fast streaming servers.

 Think of it as dangling a carrot in front of a rabbit and unable to get it unless they do something.
 The only way you can stream the sites you want is if you pay for the service.

 Torrentors have no P2P support from Hola because it’s just a VPN in browsers only.
 Torrent clients like BitTorrent work outside the browser, which means they get no kind of protection the software “may” offer.

-Security and Encryption
+☒ Security and encryption

 Since Hola doesn’t work as a traditional VPN, it offers no real security features.
 It has no VPN protocol and no type of encryption.
 It’s just a peer-to-peer network that spoofs the IP address – nothing more.
-How does it work?

 For example, in 2015, Hola was found to be selling free users’ bandwidth to their paid subscribers for $20 a gigabyte under the Luminati name.
 This caused a huge botnet of more than nine million IP addresses.
 This allowed a Luminati user to take control of the network and spread a DDoS attack through the website 8chan.
 This resulted in a 100x spike in peak traffic.